Ioniq3/aa-proxy-wican/README.md

  - Identify the MAC Address of your WiCAN PRO
  - Ensure your WiCAN Pro has bluetooth enabled and is in AutoPid mode
- - Note your bluetooth passkey, the default is 123456 and you should likely change this
+ - Note your bluetooth passkey, the default is 123456 and you should change this
- - Open your aa-proxy-rs configuration, either via the web interface or by editing the config.toml
+ - Open your aa-proxy-rs configuration, either via the web interface or by editing /etc/aa-proxy-rs/config.toml
    - Add the MAC address of your Android phone to the 'connect' setting.
 This will ensure aa-proxy-rs does not try to connect to the WiCAN Pro (note: this additional configuration is temporary and will be resolved with an aa-proxy-rs update)
    - Enable EV Mode
    - Configure your EV Connector types if not already done